jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 - JJ.Framework.Logging
 - JJ.Framework.Logging.__DebugOutput__

 This means that the *platform-independent* part of the code is separate from the *platform-specific* part.
+This also means, that quite a portion of the code can be shared between platforms.
 That way we can choose which [technologies](api.md#-apis) we want to depend on.
-This also means, that quite a portion of the code can be shared between platforms.

 Patterns
 --------

 The next level in the namespacing can be a [design pattern](patterns.md#-patterns).
-It would become a sub-folder inside an assembly:
+It would become a *sub-folder* inside an assembly:

 - JJ.Data.Calendar.NHibernate.__Mappings__
 - JJ.Business.Calendar.__Validators__